 10. Maintaining Your Swimbait Setup

-- Dry rig and lures before packing.
+- Allow your rig and lures to dry before storing them.

-- Replace hooks when dull or rusted.
+- Replace hooks that become dull or rusted.

 11. Why Shop Swimbaits at LureBolt.com?